Skip to main content

 Key takeaways

-Commercial health insurance plans do not typically cover brand-name ED drugs like Viagra, Cialis, Levitra, and Stendra.
-Insurance is more likely to cover the generic version of these medications (sildenafil, tadalafil, vardenafil).
+Commercial health insurance plans do not typically cover brand-name ED drugs like Viagra, Cialis, and Stendra.
+Insurance is more likely to cover the generic version of these medications, such as sildenafil or tadalafil.
 Even if these medications are included in your plan’s formulary, there will likely be restrictions to insurance coverage, such as prior authorization or quantity limits.

 If your health plan covers any of these medications, you most likely will still have a copayment, although the amount depends on your specific plan.
 When you discuss coverage with your insurance provider, be sure to ask how much your copay will cost.